Password Policy

 · If the end user wishes to change their password, they must enter their current password to verify their identity before setting a new one.

-Application developers must ensure their programs contain the following security precautions:
+· Application developers must ensure their programs contain the following security precautions:

-· Applications must support individual user authentication and not group authentication.
+- Applications must support individual user authentication and not group authentication.

-· Passwords must not be stored in plain text or any reversible form.
+- Passwords must not be stored in plain text or any reversible form.

-· Applications must support the university’s password policy enforcement.
+- Applications must support the university’s password policy enforcement.

-· Task management features must be provided so that one user can take over another user’s tasks without needing to know their password.
+- Task management features must be provided so that one user can take over another user’s tasks without needing to know their password.

-Mobile Passwords must follow these rules:
+Mobile Passwords rules:

-The following minimum password standards must be applied to all King Saud University employees who use mobile services provided by the university through the Mobile Device Management (MDM) tool.
+· The following minimum password standards must be applied to all King Saud University employees who use mobile services provided by the university through the Mobile Device Management (MDM) tool.